projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 specification that has been widely applied in various virtualization solutions.
 Vhost is a specific kind of virtio where the data plane is put into host kernel space to reduce the context switch while processing the IO request.
-It is usually called "virtio" when used as a front-end driver in a guest operating system or "vhost" when used as a back-end driver in a host.
-Compared with a pure virtio solution on a host, vhost uses the same frontend driver as virtio solution and can achieve better performance. :numref:`vhost-arch` shows the vhost architecture on ACRN.
+It is usually called "virtio" when used as a frontend driver in a guest operating system or "vhost" when used as a backend driver in a host.
+Compared with a pure virtio solution on a host, vhost uses the same frontend driver as the virtio solution and can achieve better performance. :numref:`vhost-arch` shows the vhost architecture on ACRN.

 .. figure:: images/virtio-hld-image71.png